 (2) Our client is a parent who needs to be appointed guardian over his or her child that is about to turn 18.
 The child is unable to manage his or her finances and is unable to make medical decisions.
 The parent needs to be appointed guardian in order to help continue to make the medical decisions for his or her child (as well as be able to communicate with the child’s doctor) and to manage the finances of the child.

-The attorneys at Maverick Law understand that the guardianship process can be stressful and intimidating.
+Brian understands that the guardianship process can be stressful and intimidating.
 We are here to guide you each step of the way.

 At the initial meeting, we will discuss the procedure to appoint a guardian for the incapacitated person (“Ward”).

 We will provide you with a Physician’s Statement that is required to be filled out by the Ward’s physician in order to begin the guardianship process.
-During the initial meeting, our lawyers will also explain that there are two types of guardians:
+During the initial meeting, our lawyer will also explain that there are two types of guardians:

 - Guardian of the Estate – the person appointed to handle the finances of the Ward.
 The Guardian of the Estate is legally required to file an annual accounting detailing the expenses and receipts of the Ward’s estate.